Stability of Wasserstein projections in convex order via metric extrapolation: Projections in convex order and metric extrapolation

-\begin{proof} { The first point is a direct consequence of \cite[Theorem 3.3]{Gallouet2025} stating the equivalence (up to a scaling factor) between the metric extrapolation problem and the weak optimal transport characterization of the backward projection (see \cite[Proposition 1.1]{gozlan2020mixture}} or \cite[Theorem 2.1]{alfonsi2020sampling}); see also Remark 4.4 in \cite{bourne2025semi} for a direct argument for the equivalence of the two problems in a semi-discrete setting.
-The expression for $\gamma$ is provided in \cite[Theorem 2.6]{Gallouet2025}.
+{ Note that the first point of the theorem can also be derived as a direct consequence of \cite[Theorem 3.3]{Gallouet2025} stating the equivalence (up to a scaling factor) between the metric extrapolation problem and the weak optimal transport characterization of the backward projection (see \cite[Proposition 1.1]{gozlan2020mixture}} or \cite[Theorem 2.1]{alfonsi2020sampling}); see also Remark 4.4 in \cite{bourne2025semi} for a direct argument for the equivalence of the two problems in a semi-discrete setting.